eyobofficial/eyobofficial/README.md

 # About Me

 Hi, I am Eyob.
 I am a full-stack software developer and DevOps Engineer.
 I love creating backend RESTful API services and modern single page web applications.
 Once I build my application with passion and love, I deploy them to the cloud so you can appreciate them too!
+Learn more about me at my [website](www.eyob.tech).

 ## What I Do
 - [x] Build dynamic web applications.